 A book map is also created to help me see the book at a high level and lets me determine where I may need to add or subtract pages within each chapter.

 Sketching is hard, but a ton of fun.
 With the established design I’ll inherit from the Handbook, I’m hoping I can keep pace with my very tight schedule.

 Yes, you can pre-order The Sketchnote Workbook at Amazon.
-That's the best way to ensure a copy is delivered to you as soon as it's ready.
+That's the best way to ensure your copy is delivered as soon as it's ready.